thoughtbot/gitsh/README.md

 * Hit <kbd>return</kbd> with no command to run `git status`, saving even more typing.
+* Make temporary modifications to your git configuration with gitsh config variables.
+These changes only last as long as the gitsh session.

+        gitsh% :set user.name 'George Brocklehurst and Mike Burns' gitsh% :set user.email support+george+mike@thoughtbot.com
+        gitsh% commit -m 'We are pairing'

 * Tab completion for git commands, aliases, and branches without modifying your shell settings, and without any extra setup for aliases and third party git commands.